Metamodel construction for sensitivity analysis: Calculation of the estimator

 Then the estimator $\widehat{f}$ defined at Equation~\eref{fchap} satisfies

 Because $C(f_{0}, \gtheta)$ is a convex and separable criteria, we propose to calculate $\widehat{\gtheta}$ using a block coordinate descent algorithm described in the following section.

-Note that the estimator $\widehat{f}$ defined at Equation~\eref{fchap} should satisfy $\|f_{v}\|_{\cH_v} = \|K^{1/2}_{v}\gtheta_{v} \| \leq R$.
+Note that the estimator $\widehat{f}$ defined at Equation~\eref{fchap} should satisfy $\|f_{v}\|_{\cH_v} = \|K^{1/2}_{v}\gtheta_{v} \| \leq 1$, or generally $\|f_{v}\|_{\cH_v} \leq r_{v}$ for some positive $r_v$, see~\eref{Fr.eq}.
 Usually we have no idea of the value of this upper-bound in practice, and we propose to remove this contraint in the optimization procedure.
-Nevertheless, if one wants to consider such an additional constraint, the problem can be solved at the price of some additional complication, considering a Lagrangian method for example.
+Nevertheless, if one wants to consider such an additional constraint, the problem can be solved at the price of some additional complication, considering a Lagrangian method for example, see Section~\ref{algoProofs.st} for more details.